Wi-sc/NVF/README.md

 ```
 There are other dependencies to be installed.

-1. To train the model, relavattive operations in point-transfomrer are needed.
+1. To train the model, relavattive operations in [point-transfomrer](https://github.com/POSTECH-CVLab/point-transformer) are needed.
-2. To extract meshes, meshUDF is needed.
+2. To extract meshes, [meshUDF](https://github.com/cvlab-epfl/MeshUDF) is needed.
-3. To test the model, libaries for pytorch3D, chamfer distance, earth mover distance are needed.
+3. To test the model, libaries for [chamfer distance](https://github.com/otaheri/chamfer_distance), [earth mover distance](https://github.com/daerduoCarey/PyTorchEMD) are needed.

 The commands have been incorperated into 'create_env.sh'.
 You install them with anaconda via runing the script:
 ```